Back To School Time Has Arrived – Are You Allergy Ready?

 - What is anaphylaxis?
 Anaphylaxis is a serious allergic reaction that comes on quickly and may cause death.
 Early use of an epinephrine auto-injector is the primary treatment for anaphylaxis.
 A complete list of the symptoms of anaphylaxis and more information are available at www.foodallergy.org/anaphylaxis.

 - What are the symptoms of a food allergy reaction?
 An allergic reaction to food can have many different symptoms, and a single person can experience different symptoms from one reaction to the next.
 Many reactions start with skin symptoms, like hives or a rash, but some do not.
 More serious symptoms like a drop in blood pressure and trouble breathing can be life-threatening.
 Make sure to have a Food Allergy & Anaphylaxis Emergency Care Plan prepared in case of an emergency.
-A complete list of symptoms of a food allergy reaction is available at foodallergy.org/symptoms.
+A list of symptoms of severe allergic reactions can be found at: https://www.foodallergy.org/resources/treating-severe-allergic-reactions.

 - How much of a food allergen does it take to cause a reaction?
 Even trace amounts of a food allergen can cause a reaction in some people with food allergies.
 Although ingestion is the primary cause of severe reactions, in some cases, skin contact or breathing in a food protein (e.g., steam from cooking shellfish) can cause symptoms.